vintasoftware/django-react-boilerplate/README.md

 Read [this](https://devcenter.heroku.com/articles/heroku-button#adding-the-heroku-button).

-p.s. if you want to deploy in a different way please take a look at the `envs` inside the `app.json` file.
+p.s. if you want to deploy in a different way please take a look the `app.json` file for what needs to be configured.

 ## Developing